Caffeinate At Home

 If you could purchase the same item as the person ahead of you in line and pay less to get it, why wouldn't you?!

-Make collecting coupons part of your regular shopping routine, look for the items in the flyers, and make sure the things you have coupons for are on your list!
+Make collecting coupons part of your regular shopping routine.
+Look for the items in the flyers and ensure the things you have coupons for are on your list!

 Limit Restaurant Visits